 Microsoft built WDS to be the successor to Remote Installation Services, which — as you may have guessed — was the remote installation service used to image computers with a Windows OS.
-Microsoft chose to partially deprecate Windows Deployment Services starting with Windows 11, but you can still use the tool with older versions of Microsoft Windows, including these:
+Microsoft partially deprecated WDS starting with Windows 11, but it remains supported and commonly used with older Windows versions, including:

 Windows 8.1